-James E. Dewey–Iron Mountain Loop Professional Review and Guide
+James E. Dewey–Iron Mountain Loop Professional Guide

 "The 5,000-acre-plus Mary Minerva McCroskey State Park, because of its remote location and no-fee policies, is a great place to spend a few days hiking and camping.
 Two of the three campgrounds in the park are located on mountaintops and the third is on a ridgeline.